Insurance for Retirees

 Medicare & Your UA Medical Benefits

-Social Security/Medicare presentation (July 2014 seminar conducted by Social Security rep)
+Social Security/Medicare presentation (May 2018 seminar conducted by Social Security)

 Medicare Part D Creditable Coverage Letter (needed only if you don’t elect or are not eligible for the UA retiree insurance and instead opt to buy a Part D prescription plan on the market)